codekansas/codekansas.github.io/_posts/2016-07-18-generative.markdown

 For my Master's thesis, I'm working on modeling some time-dependent sequences.
 There is a pretty rich set of literature associated with doing this, much of it related to addressing the unique challenges posed in voice recognition.

-{% include multiimage.html url1="/resources/generative_modeling/rnnrbm.png" url2="/resources/generative_modeling/rnnrbm2.png" url3="/resources/generative_modeling/rnnrbm3.png" description="Samples from the RNN-RBM applied to spectrograms of animal vocalizations." %}
+{% include multiimage.html url1="/assets/pics/posts/generative/rnnrbm.png" url2="/assets/pics/posts/generative/rnnrbm2.png" url3="/assets/pics/posts/generative/rnnrbm3.png" %}

 ## Terminology